etiennec78/Home-Automation/README.md

 And if you would like to give me a tip, I'd be really grateful to get my first [Github Sponsor](https://github.com/sponsors/etiennec78) ! 💛

+My Amazon links are affiliated, so don't hesitate to buy from there if you want to support 🤗

 ## Final words 👋

 I can't guarantee reliability, but I assure you that I'm doing the best I can !

-If you find a bug 👉 open a [pull request](https://github.com/etiennec78/Home-Automation/issues/new) 😉
+If you find a bug 👉 open an [issue](https://github.com/etiennec78/Home-Automation/issues/new) or  [pull request](https://github.com/etiennec78/Home-Automation/pulls) 😉

 Happy tinkering ! 🔧